bbc/wormhole-credentials-provider/README.md

 # Wormhole Credentials Provider

-this is a credenials provider for the AWD SDK to allows fallback to a call to the wormhole when no other credentials are supplied to the SDK.
+this is a credenials provider for the AWS SDK to allows fallback to a call to the wormhole when no other credentials are available.

 ## usage

-add to project
+add to project (not actually published yet!)

 ```bash
 npm i wormhole-credentials-provider